 People looking to commence university studies next year would do well to check out The Good Universities Guide 2018.
 We’ve already laid out the main stats.
-But, to better understand the big data picture, we spoke to Ross White, head of product at the Guide’s publisher, Good Education Group.
+But, to better understand the big data picture, we spoke to Ross White, head of product at the Guide’s publisher, Good Education Media.

 CR: What, in your opinion, were the Guide’s standout findings?

 RW: Probably, at an overall level, just how universally strong and positive the measures of student experience were across all universities.
 There’s six basic metrics which measure student experience.
 When you take into account the fact that students themselves come in all different shapes and sizes, and those measures are applied across 21 really diverse fields of study, everything from business, through to creative arts, to engineering, the fact that you can still manage to get a majority of students being satisfied with teaching quality and learner engagement and learning resources is pretty impressive.

 The other thing that we found was that despite the really positive measures of student experience, we found quite a bit of bounce in what students experience post-graduation.
 So these graduate employment rates and median graduate salaries weren’t as universally strong across all fields and all universities as the measures of student experience were.